What is a Rain Garden?

 Limitations of Rain Gardens

-Bioretention systems are generally applied to small sites (less than 2ha), and in a highly urbanized setting.
+Bioretention systems are generally applied to small sites (less than 2 ha), and in a highly urbanized setting.
 Literature suggests rain garden areas of about 10-20% of the upstream impervious area.
-An optimum rain garden size is about 50sq/m, draining 250sq/m of impervious area.
+An optimum rain garden size is about 50 square metres, draining 250 square metres of impervious area.
 When used to treat larger areas, they can clog.
 In addition, it is difficult to convey flow from a large area to a bioretention area.

 Smaller, distributed rain gardens are better than single large scale facilities.
 Many jurisdictions specify separation distances for locating rain gardens near wells, property lines, building foundations, footing drains and steep slopes.
 Rain gardens cannot be placed over utility crossings unless trench dams are installed.
 Rain gardens should be separate from the ground water table to ensure the table never intersects with the bed of the bioretention facility.
 This prevents possible ground water contamination.